 Setting up your first fish tank

-It needs to suit your space (away from windows, radiators, air vents, speakers and banging doors) but the tendency for beginners to buy very small tanks (45ltr and less) is high and it’s counterproductive.
-Small tanks are harder to keep and very limiting for your choice of fish.
-It is possible to keep small aquariums but it is important to choose the right fish and plants for your tank and aquascaping your small tank accordingly.
+Small tanks are harder to keep and limiting for your choice of fish.
+While, it is possible to keep small aquariums, it is important to choose the right fish and plants for your tank.
+Remember to aquascape your small tank accordingly.

-Aquaria of 60-80 litres are ideal.
-Small enough to manage easily but large enough to effectively dilute fish waste and keep an array of different starter-friendly species (they also hold some value as second hand items).
+Aquaria of 60-80 litres (13-18 gal) are ideal.
+Small enough to manage easily but large enough to effectively dilute fish waste.
+This size allows you to keep an array of different starter-friendly species (they also hold some value as second hand items).

-Make sure to read our full guide on getting your first fish tank ready to ensure you are keeping your fish in the best environment possible and avoiding those beginner mistakes
+Make sure to read our full guide on getting your first fish tank ready.
+This will ensure you are keeping your fish in the best environment possible and are avoiding those beginner mistakes.

 What products will I need for my new fish tank?

-A lot of tanks up to 100ltr are sold as complete kits, with a filter, a light unit, possibly a heater and thermometer, water conditioner and a net.
-These items should be suited to the tank size but sometimes the budget-end kits include barely adequate items.
+A lot of beginner aquariums up to 100 litres (22 gal) are complete kits.
+They come with a filter, a light unit, possibly a heater and thermometer, water conditioner and a net.
+These items should be suitable for the tank size but sometimes the budget kits include items you may wish to upgrade soon after filling.

 Setting up the filter

 The flow rate should be five to ten times the volume of the aquarium (one sticking point of cheaper kits).
-If the filter uses replaceable cartridges consider the on-going cost and traveling to buy them – it can make sense to buy a more expensive filter (not employing cartridges) with cheaper running costs.
+Some filters use replaceable cartridges but consider the on-going cost of this and the travel to buy them.
+They are easy to use for beginners, however, it can make sense to buy a more expensive filter with cheaper running costs.

-When setting up your first tank, choosing the correct aquarium filter is essential.
-Be sure to read our guide which will take you through the different types of filters available, why it's important to have an aquarium filter, and the cleaning procedure.
+When setting up your first tank, choosing the correct aquarium filter is critical.
+Our guide will take you through the different types of filters available.
+Plus, why it's important to have an aquarium filter, and the cleaning procedure.

 Lighting your fish tank